 Research shows genetics and lifestyle both have an impact on the aging of the tendons and ligaments.
 Hormonal changes that go along with aging also speed up how rapidly these ligaments and tendons age.
 For example, people who suffer from an underactive thyroid have low levels of the thyroid hormone, thyroxine.
 Thyroxine is important for keeping tendons youthful and resistant to injury.
-So, people with hypothyroidism are more prone toward tendon injuries.
+So, people with hypothyroidism are more prone to tendon injuries.

 Sex hormones play a role too.
 Estrogen and testosterone help prevent the excessive breakdown of collagen.
 As such, they help to keep ligaments and tendons youthful.
-Once women go through menopause, they have lower levels of estrogen and testosterone and this may contribute to aging of these structures.
-In addition, for unknown reasons, people with diabetes are more prone towards chronic tendonitis or tendonosis.
+Once women go through menopause, they have lower levels of estrogen and testosterone and this may contribute to the aging of these structures.
+In addition, for unknown reasons, people with diabetes are more prone to chronic tendonitis or tendonosis.

 What about exercise?
 Studies show that consistent exercise over long periods of time enhances the collagen content of tendons, increases the thickness of tendons, and improves their strength.
 In contrast, being sedentary decreases blood flow to tendons and ligaments.
 This, in turn, reduces the delivery of oxygen and nutrients to these structures.